rise-lang/2021-CGO-artifact/README.md

 to be presented at the [International Symposium on Code Generation and Optimization](https://conf.researchr.org/home/cgo-2021) in 2021.

+This artifact contains the source code used to produce the performance results presented in the paper.
-In this artifact, the host computer drives benchmarks on multiple target processors over ssh.
+The host computer drives benchmarks on multiple target processors over ssh.
-We recommend using an X86 Linux machine for the host.
+We recommend using an X86 Linux machine for the host, and Linux targets.
-To reproduce the results reported in Figures 1 and 8, you will need access to ARM Cortex A7, A15, A53 and A73 processors.
-These processors can be found on the Odroid XU4 and Odroid N2 boards which were used for the paper.
+To reproduce the results reported in Figures 1 and 8, you will need access to ARM Cortex A7, A15, A53 and A73 processors (we used Odroid XU4 and Odroid N2 boards for the paper).
+Other OpenCL-enabled processors can be used, but expect different performance behavior.

-**TODO: we provide access to our own Odroid XU4 and Odroid N2 boards for convenience? give ssh key instructions**
+**TODO: provide access to our own Odroid XU4 and Odroid N2 boards for convenience? give ssh key instructions**

 ## Host Dependencies